-Our clinic offers a wide range of in house bloodwork options to diagnose, treat, and help keep your pet healthy.
+Kiski Valley Animal Clinic offers a wide range of in-house bloodwork options to diagnose, treat, and help keep your pet healthy.
 We can provide pre-anesthesia panels to complete blood counts within a matter of minutes.
-We can also provide outside lab services for those more in-depth blood tests and have results within 1-2 business days.
+Outside lab results for more in-depth blood tests come back within one or two business days.

-General surgeries are performed two days a week in our clinic.
-Although all surgical procedures carry some risks, spaying and neutering are the most common surgeries performed in dogs and cats, and most pets handle the surgery very well.
+General surgeries are performed two days per week in our vet clinic.
+Spaying and neutering are the most common surgeries performed on dogs and cats, and most pets handle the surgery very well.
 Be sure to follow instructions regarding withholding food and water before surgery.
-Your pet will need to stay at the hospital anywhere from a few hours to a few days, depending on his or her age, size, sex, and condition.
-Spaying and neutering also have immediate benefits for you and your pet: Your pet will be much less likely to get a number of serious health problems that can be life-threatening and expensive to treat, such as uterine, mammary (breast), or testicular cancer.
+Length of stay depends on the pet’s age, size, sex, and condition.

-Annual examinations (or at least twice-yearly for some pets) are the cornerstone of a good preventive care regimen, and preventive care is critical for your pet’s health in order to prevent health problems from occurring or to catch and treat illness earlier – hopefully before it can adversely impact your pet’s quality of life.
-It is also necessary for the approval of another year’s worth of heartworm medication, as well as a review of all other medications for yearly prescription renewal.
+Annual examinations are the cornerstone of a good preventive care regimen.
+Preventive care is critical for your pet’s health, giving your veterinarian the opportunity to catch and treat illness early, before it can adversely impact your pet’s quality of life.
+Physical exams are also necessary for the approval of another year’s worth of heartworm medication, as well as a review of all other medications for yearly prescription renewal.

-A radiograph (sometimes called an x-ray) is a type of photograph that reveals the body’s bones and internal organs.
-The procedure for obtaining a radiograph is called radiography.
-Radiography is a very useful diagnostic tool for veterinarians because it can help obtain information about almost any organ in the body, including the heart, lungs, and abdominal organs, as well as the bones.
+A radiograph, or X-ray, is a type of photograph that reveals the body’s bones and internal organs.
+This is a very useful diagnostic tool for veterinarians because it can help obtain information about almost any organ in the body, including the heart, lungs, and abdominal organs, as well as the bones.

 Vaccination decisions should always be made in consultation with a veterinarian so they can be tailored to meet a pet’s individual needs.
 According to the American Animal Hospital Association’s (AAHA) vaccine guidelines, the following vaccines are considered “core” (indispensable) vaccines for all dogs in the United States: